-Growing some of your own food, buying local food that is in season, and even joining a food co-op, are all growing trends we love.
-There is no reason that you can not grow something of your own!
-Growing your own food is not only fun but also super healthy and rewarding.
+Growing some of your own food, buying local food in season, and even joining a food co-op, are all growing trends I love.
+There’s no reason why you can’t grow something of your own!
+Growing your own food is not only fun, but also super healthy and rewarding.
 Planting in unusual and upcycled containers is even better!
 There are so many options for what you can plant your herbs and vegetable into.
-You don’t need masses of space because just about anything that can be grown in a garden can be grown in a container.
-If you are tight for space but want to grow some of your own food, container gardening is perfect.
+You don’t need masses of space, because just about anything that can be grown in a garden, can be grown in a container.
+If you’re tight for space, but want to grow some of your own food, container gardening is perfect.

 Handmade & Earthy

-As the world gets faster and faster, and smaller and smaller, the trend towards the handmade, the tactile, the rejuvenated and the crafted, are all making a comeback in homes in 2018.
-We are so connected to everyone and everything that our desire to reconnect with the natural world and have simpler, slower lives, is becoming even stronger.
-How we design and style our homes, will reflect this craving for an offline life, connected to the real world.
-Use of organic materials and traditional handcrafts will keep growing in popularity.
+As the world gets faster and faster, and smaller and smaller, the trend towards handmade, tactile, rejuvenated and crafted homewares and furniture, are all making a comeback.
+We’re so connected to everyone and everything, all of the time, that our desire to reconnect with the natural world and have simpler, slower lives, is becoming even stronger.
+How we design and style our homes, reflects this craving for an offline, hands-on life.
+I believe that the use of organic materials in furniture and homewares, and the love of age-old traditional handcrafts, will only keep growing in popularity.